woman shopping on her laptop

 Although scams have become much more sophisticated, at the core, the tactics remain the same.
 Our in-house fraud expert, Ben Fleming, says:

-Here are Ben’s top tips for shopping safely during the holidays:
+Here are Ben’s top tips for safe shopping during the sales:

 More information on reporting scams can be found at: